Joint Inference of Diffusion and Structure in Partially Observed Social Networks Using Coupled Matrix Factorization: Abstract

 \section{Abstract}

-Access to complete data in large scale networks is often infeasible.
-Therefore, the problem of missing data is a crucial and unavoidable issue in analysis and modeling of real-world social networks.
-However, most of the research on different aspects of social networks do not consider this limitation.
+Access to complete data in large-scale networks is often infeasible.
+Therefore, the problem of missing data is a crucial and unavoidable issue in the analysis and modeling of real-world social networks.
+However, most of the research on different aspects of social networks does not consider this limitation.
 One effective way to solve this problem is to recover the missing data as a pre-processing step.
-The present paper tries to infer the unobserved data from both diffusion network and network structure by learning a model from the partially observed data.
-We develop a probabilistic generative model called "DiffStru" to jointly discover the hidden links of network structure and the omitted diffusion activities.
-The interrelations among links of nodes and cascade processes are utilized in the proposed method via learning coupled low dimensional latent factors.
-In addition to inferring the unseen data, the learned latent factors may also help network classification problems such as community detection.
-Simulation results on synthetic and real-world datasets show the excellent performance of the proposed method in terms of link prediction and discovering the identity and infection time of invisible social behaviors.
+In this paper, a model is learned from partially observed data to infer unobserved diffusion and structure networks.
+To jointly discover omitted diffusion activities and hidden network structures, we develop a probabilistic generative model called "DiffStru."
+The interrelations among links of nodes and cascade processes are utilized in the proposed method via learning coupled with low-dimensional latent factors.
+Besides inferring unseen data, latent factors such as community detection may also aid in network classification problems.
+We tested different missing data scenarios on simulated independent cascades over LFR networks and real datasets, including Twitter and Memtracker.
+Experiments on these synthetic and real-world datasets show that the proposed method successfully detects invisible social behaviors, predicts links, and identifies latent features.